devmoekamel/Tareeq-app/README.md

 # Tareeq - Your Islamic Companion

 Tareeq is an Islamic app designed to provide a comprehensive set of features to support the spiritual journey of Muslims.
+Developed using Flutter, Tareeq offers a seamless and user-friendly experience.
 With Tareeq, you can easily access prayer times, Azkar (dua'aa), random Quranic Ayah, live streams from Makkah and Madina, and a radio for Quran reciters.

 ## Features: